clmnik/CineData-ETL-Pipeline/README.md

    pip install -r requirements.txt
    ```

-3. Set up your `.env` file in the `config/` directory and provide your TMDb API key:
+3. Open the `.env` file located in the `config/` directory and replace the placeholder with your actual TMDb API key:

    ```
    API_KEY=your_tmdb_api_key